New timetable made public for the first time - BristolWednesday 02nd October 2019

 From December three extra trains will operate between Bristol Temple Meads and London Paddington in the morning and evening peaks, increasing the frequency of service from two an hour to three.
 The extra trains will call at fewer stations, and will use the full accelerating power of GWRs new trains.

 Two additional services in the morning and evening peaks will also operate from South Wales to Bristol Parkway and then direct into London Paddington.
-From May 2020 GWR plans to extend these extra peak time trains to operate throughout the day.

 West of England Mayor, Tim Bowles said: